TBillaudeau/SIREN-SIRET-API/Project_Report.md

 `/routes/siretRoutes.js`: This file defines the routes for the API that relate to SIRET operations.
 It imports the controller functions and binds them to specific HTTP methods and paths.

 `/utils/logger.js`: This file generates logs into the `log.txt` file.

+`/tests/siret.test.js`: This file contains unit tests for the API endpoints.

 We used an `.env` file to store our private database informations to connect to it.